-Congratulations—it’s finally over.
-After years of rigorous studying, training, and overall hard work, you’ve managed to graduate from medical school.
-At this point, you’ve likely made it through Match Day , are ready to start a residency, and are finally on the road to becoming a fully-fledged doctor.
+Congratulations!
+After years of rigorous studying, training, and overall hard work, you’ve graduated from medical school.
+At this point, you’ve likely made it through Match Day and are ready to start a residency, even closer to becoming a fully fledged doctor.

-Though the relief of graduation is certainly well deserved, unfortunately medical school isn’t totally behind you yet.
-If you’re like most medical students, chances are that you finished school with a considerable amount of debt.
+Though the relief of graduation is certainly well deserved, medical school isn’t going to disappear from your rearview mirror soon.
+If you’re like most medical students, you likely finished school with a considerable amount of debt.

-And while the average doctor can potentially make quite a bit of money—pediatricians earn an average of $225,000 and orthopedic specialists make $482,000 , for example—the average resident does not.
+And while doctors can potentially make quite a bit of money—pediatricians earn an average of $232,000 and orthopedic specialists make $511,000, according to Medscape’s 2020 annual compensation report , for example—the average resident does not.

 The good news is most physicians could be on track to pay off their debt quicker than those in other fields with lower earning potential.
 But, even once you make the big bucks as a doctor and negotiate a sizable physician signing bonus, you’ll likely look to maintain your financial well-being.

-Here, we take a look at some tips that may help you to get the most out of your money post-med school so that you can manage your student loans without unneeded stress.
+Here, we take a look at some steps that may help you to get the most out of your money post-med school-and manage your student loans.

 Residency can feel like a time when you’re struggling to make ends meet while working 12-hour shifts on your way to becoming a doctor.
-But the reality is, the average resident salary in 2019 was $61,200, according to the latest annual Medscape report.
+Being placed in a city with a high cost of living only increases the challenge.

-Either way, it’s helpful to create a budget that makes sense for your current circumstances.
+Creating a budget that makes sense for your current circumstances and sticking to it will help.
 This might not include a fancy car (yet), and unless you’ve already signed a medical contract to stay in the same city after your residency, then it may not include buying a house either—even if you might be tempted by a mortgage loan.

 Budgeting doesn’t end once you’re done with residency, either.
 If you can stick to your resident budget for an extra year or two, you may be able to save up money to pay down more on your student loans and start your medical career with some cash.